Narration in this promotional video is AI-generated.

 • Hazardous lava flows

-• Rotating magical effects
+• Rotating or random magical effects

 Interesting terrain creates movement, positioning choices, and risk management.
 This makes encounters feel more cinematic without requiring complicated new rules systems.
+For example, a battle across a collapsing rope bridge creates completely different tactical decisions than the same monster standing in an empty room.
+Players naturally begin thinking about positioning, rescue, timing, and environmental risks rather than simply maximizing damage every round.

 Multi-Stage Boss Fights

 One of the best ways to make encounters memorable is by introducing multiple combat phases.
+Examples include:

 • Environmental hazards activating mid-fight